gesistsa/adaR/data-raw/benchmark.md

       search hash
     1   <NA> <NA>

-One can argue if this is a [bug or a feature](https://github.com/schochastics/adaR/issues/36), but for the time being, we remain conform with the underlying c++ library in this case.
+One can argue if this is either a [bug or a feature](https://github.com/schochastics/adaR/issues/36), but for the time being, we remain conform with the underlying c++ library in this case.

+As a second test, we look at the urls that where parsed differently by urltools and adaR

 ``` r
 diff <- function(urls) {